josephmisiti/awesome-machine-learning/README.md

 <a name="tensor-general-purpose"></a>
 #### General-Purpose Machine Learning
-* [Awesome TensorFlow](https://github.com/jtoy/awesome-tensorflow) - A list of all things related to TensorFlow
+* [Awesome TensorFlow](https://github.com/jtoy/awesome-tensorflow) - A list of all things related to TensorFlow.

 <a name="credits"></a>
 ## Credits